Cyber Security – Insurance v Resilience

 People often question why a business requires cyber insurance if they have ongoing support from their IT provider.
 Whilst your IT company can put measures in place to best protect your business from the risk of a cyber-attack, having a cyber insurance policy insures your business against the costs incurred if you were the victim of such an attack.

 Your IT company will assist your business with implementing cyber resilience measures to best protect your IT system.
 This not only includes hardware and software to protect against the risk of ongoing threats but also implementing a security awareness program to help educate your staff on potential risks, such as phishing emails.
-To find out more about cyber resilience.

 So where does cyber insurance fit in?
 Cyber insurance allows a business to claim expenses, or possible legal costs if the business’ reputation is harmed during a cyber event.
 This often happens when sensitive personal information is leaked, and legal action is taken against the organisation.